In the News

 To top off the evening, the first donation to the Ag Museum’s “1980 Club” was made by Museum Trustee, Karen Hutchison.
 Unveiled in welcoming remarks by Museum Director Carolyn Claypoole, the 1980 Club recognizes the founding year of the Museum and allows donors to designate the area of the Museum or Village where their tax-deductible donation of $1980 is to be applied.

 Gene Carlisle: "A Man of Few Words and Many Deeds"

-In October 2019, long-time Delaware Agriculture Museum and Village volunteer and civic leader, Gene Carlisle, generously donated $25,000 to pay for the long-term preservation of the St. Thomas Methodist Epicopal Church.
+In October 2019, former high school science teacher, civic leader and long-time Delaware Agriculture Museum and Village volunteer, Gene Carlisle, generously donated $25,000 to pay for the long-term preservation of the St. Thomas Methodist Episcopal Church.
 The classic 1850s building is the heart and soul of the Museum’s 1890’s Village.
 Mr. Carlisle's donation was made in support of the Museum's Adopt-A-Building program.

 Pictured from left are: Ag Museum Treasurer, Karen Hutchison, volunteer Gene Carlisle, volunteer Mike Collier, Operations Assistant Sare Busker and Board President, Grier Stayton)

 The project to restore St.Thomas Methodist Episcopal Church (ca. 1857)